benjaminheng/knowledge-base/content/outlier-clothing.md

   wavy texture is due to the way nylon is knit into the fabric.
 I absolutely love this texture, it has so much character.
 - This shirt gives off an ultra casual vibe.
+- May not be the most durable of my Outlier clothing.
+Has some pilling around the back where my backpack rubs against the fabric.
+So far this is only cosmetic, my pair hasn't developed any holes or thin spots yet.
-- Excellent for travel in tropical countries.
-Apart from the usual benefits of mericno, it's extremely lightweight and breathable, so you don't sweat as much.
+- Excellent for travel in tropical countries due to it being a very lightweight merino blend.
 - This is my favorite T-shirt material from Outlier, as far as looks go.

 ## Bottoms